platformsh/platformsh-docs/docs/src/bestpractices/oneormany.md

 * Each individual site is relatively low traffic, such that the aggregate traffic is appropriate for your plan size.
 * All sites really do use the same codebase with no variation, just different data.

-If any of those isn't the case, discrete projects will be a better long term plan.
+If any of those isn't the case, discrete projects are a better long term plan.